pce-devel/huc/examples/asm/elmer/ted2-bios-usbcd/readme.txt

   2) "make" your own game's SuperCD overlay using PCEAS as normal.

-  3) Concatenate both files into a single test HuCard image.

-     In a Windows Command Prompt, this can be done with ...
-     "copy /b ted2romcd.pce + mygame.ovl test.pce"

   3) Upload ted2usb.pce to your TED2 with Krikzz's "turbo-usb.exe".

      The System Card will startup, then automatically boot the CD that is